 - Prescriptions for medication

 Your satisfaction involves more than a fee

-When choosing a plastic surgeon for breast augmentation, remember that the surgeon’s experience with breast implants and your comfort with him or her are just as important as the final cost of the surgery.
+When choosing a plastic surgeon for soft tissue augmentation, remember that the surgeon’s experience and your comfort with him or her are just as important as the final cost of the surgery.